boguszjelinski/kaboot/README.md

 * resistance to bizarre situations (customers interrupting trips, for example)
 * use of commercial solvers - performance gain?
 * extended tuning
-* get on with other Kabina modules
-* faster pool allocator written in C
+* faster pool finder written in C or Rust

 ## Important parameters / limits